dataiku/dss-plugin-neo4j/README.md

 * The Plugin assumes that **you know where the Neo4j "import directory" is located** (cf. [documentation](https://neo4j.com/docs/operations-manual/current/configuration/file-locations/)), otherwise check with your administrators.
 * The **Linux account used by Dataiku must have write permissions on the Neo4j import directory**, owned by default by the Neo4j Linux service account.
 One option
-* When the "Remote" option is used (meaning that Neo4j and DSS do not run on the same server), some additional steps are required:
+* **When the "Remote" option is used** (meaning that Neo4j and DSS do not run on the same server), some additional steps are required:
   * the two servers must be able to communicate (check network configuration)
-  *
+  * the Dataiku Linux account must have SSH access to the machine hosting Neo4j
+  * the Plugin assumes password-less access to SCP files between the servers

 ### Using the Plugin
 The Plugin needs to be used in 2 steps: